gaspardpetit/verbatim/README.md

 We use [SYSTRAN/faster-whisper](https://github.com/SYSTRAN/faster-whisper) for translation, using the [whisper-large-v3](https://huggingface.co/openai/whisper-large-v3) model which support mixture of language.
 It is still necessary to segment the audio, otherwise whisper eventually switches to translating instead of transcribing when the language requested does not match the speech.

-Whisper provides state of the art transcription, but it is prone to hallucinations.
+Whisper provides state-of-the-art transcription, but it is prone to hallucinations.
 A short audio segment may generate speech that does not exist with high level of certainty, making hallucinations difficult to detect.
 To reduce the likelihood of these occuranges, the audio track is split into multiple audio tracks, one for each `speaker`x`language` pair.
 Voice activity detection (VAD) is then performed using [speechbrain](https://github.com/speechbrain/speechbrain) to identify large audio segments that can be processed together without compromising word timestamp quality.

 We use a different VAD for speaker diarization than speech-to-text processing. [pyannote](https://github.com/pyannote)'s VAD seemed more granular and better suited to identify short segments that may involve change in language or speaker, while [speechbrain](https://github.com/speechbrain/speechbrain)'s VAD seems more conservative, preferring larger segments, making it better suited for grouping large audio segments for speech-to-text while still allowing to skip large sections of silence.